dynamsoft-docs/barcode-reader-docs/parameters/reference/australian-post-encoding-table.md

 ## Setting Methods
-`AustralianPostEncodingTable` is supported to be set through JSON template.
+`AustralianPostEncodingTable` can be set via JSON template.

 ### As JSON Parameter
 `AustralianPostEncodingTable` as a JSON parameter is a number value defined as below.